gilesknap/gphotos-sync/docs/tutorials/installation.rst

 Execute in a container
 ======================

-This project now automatically releases a container image with each release to Pypi.
+This project now automatically releases a container image with each release.
 The latest image will be here ``ghcr.io/gilesknap/gphotos-sync``.

-Your container will need access to two host filesystem items.
-(You could use container volumes if you prefer but would need to bootstrap the client_secret.json)

-    - The hosts client_secret.json filepath denoted <SECRET>
-    - The host (or shared) folder for your backup denoted <ROOT>
+Your container has two volumes ``/config`` for the client_secret.json file and ``/storage`` for the backup data.
+You should map these to host folders if you want to see them outside of the container.

-Hence you can run the container with the docker runtime like this:
+Hence the typical way to launch the container with docker runtime would be:

+    $ CONFIG=$HOME/.config/gphotos-sync
+    $ STORAGE=$HOME/My_photos_backup
-    ``docker run -v <SECRET>/.config/gphotos-sync -v <ROOT>:/photos --net=host -it ghcr.io/gilesknap/gphotos-sync /photos``
+    $ docker run --rm -v $CONFIG:/config -v $STORAGE:/storage --net=host -it ghcr.io/gilesknap/gphotos-sync /STORAGE

+The option --net=host is required for the first invocation only, so that the browser can find authentication service.

-Note that if you are running on a NAS or other headless server you will first need to run locally so that you can do initial login flow.
+Note that if you are running on a NAS or other headless server you will first need to run locally so that you can do initial login flow with a browser.
 Then copy the .gphotos.token to the server.
 For this first run you could use the following options so that no backup is performed: